Dr Andy Baker – Managing Director

 Tim is a Principal Consultant at Eden NE having joined in 2012.
 He is a certificated Radioactive Waste Adviser (RWA) and a Chartered Radiation Protection Professional (CRadP).

 Tim has more than 25 years’ experience related to radioactive waste and nuclear engineering, and brings experience from working for both the Belgian waste management agency ONDRAF/NIRAS and for Belgian waste producers.
 His main expertise lies in simulation, modelling and data analysis.
 He is an experienced user of several modelling tools for radiological assessments, including PC-CREAM 08 and the ERICA assessment tool.
 He also developed bespoke models using GoldSim, Excel and Scilab.
-Tim undertook assessments related to aqueous and aerial discharges, migration in groundwater, human intrusion and impacts to non-human biota, in support of Environmental Safety Cases, Article 37 Submissions and environmental studies for various UK based clients, such as LLW Repository Ltd, Sellafield Ltd, Magnox Ltd and Dounreay Site Restoration Ltd. Tim also has international recognition for his capabilities in waste inventory assessments, covering generic or specified facilities and national inventories.
+Tim undertook assessments related to aqueous and aerial discharges, migration in groundwater, human intrusion and impacts to non-human biota, in support of Environmental Safety Cases, Article 37 Submissions, Transboundary Assessments, and environmental studies for various UK based clients, such as LLW Repository Ltd, Sellafield Ltd, Magnox Ltd and Dounreay Site Restoration Ltd. Tim also has international recognition for his capabilities in waste inventory assessments, covering generic or specified facilities and national inventories.
 Tim has supported the national radioactive waste management agency and major waste producers in Belgium in radioactive waste inventory assessments; he also undertook waste inventory exercises for a planned Evolutionary Power Reactor (EPR) for GdF-Suez in France; reviewed the Norwegian national inventory for DSA; and supported LLW Repository Ltd in a study on nuclear new-build waste generation and in a UK wide exercise to improve UK Radioactive Waste Inventory (RWI) data.

 Dr Nick Collier – Principal Consultant